 Greetings and Welcome!

-I am a Chancellor's Postdoctoral Fellow at the University of California Los Angeles, learning scientist, and researcher.
-I am also affiliated with the University of California San Diego.
-My research program, broadly defined, addresses questions of: (a) how do human beings learn and retain educationally relevant information? and (b) how can learning and memory be optimized to yield durable, long-lasting understanding and retention?
-This includes a focus on evidence-based learning techniques, including retrieval practice and interleaved practice.
-Previously, I completed my undergraduate studies via the Early Entrance Program at California State University Los Angeles and my graduate studies at the University of California San Diego.
-My research is supported by the UC President's Postdoctoral Fellowship Program and previously by an NSF Graduate Research Fellowship, an APA Early Graduate Student Researcher Award, and an NIMH T34 Pre-Doctoral Ruth L. Kirschstein National Research Service Award.
+My academic background is as follows: I completed my undergraduate studies via the Early Entrance Program at California State University Los Angeles, my graduate studies at the University of California San Diego, and a postdoctoral fellowship at the University of California Los Angeles.
+My research has been supported by the UC President's Postdoctoral Fellowship Program and a Chancellor's Postdoctoral Fellowship, an NSF Graduate Research Fellowship, an APA Early Graduate Student Researcher Award, and an NIMH T34 Pre-Doctoral Ruth L. Kirschstein National Research Service Award.
 I can be contacted here.

 I am accepting honours and graduate students for the 2021-2022 academic year.
 Please contact me for further information.